 You can include as many axes as you want, but the most visually appealing and clear would be between three and six axes.
-The example below uses four axes and personalized results from the survey to show "Your score" and how it compares to the class average and the pass mark.
+The example below uses five axes and personalized results from the survey to show amount of potential savings for different household categories.

-Let's see now how you can make this yourself.
+Let's see now how you can create a spider chart yourself.
 The spiderchart's basic components are the axes along which the data is plotted, and the lines of data which are drawn onto the axes.

-Give each axis a label until you have added the amount of axes that you need for your spiderchart.
+Give each axis a label and continue to add axes until you have the amount of axes that you need for your spiderchart.

 Now you can choose to add your own intervals, which are the numbers marking the scale shown on the inside of the spiderchart.

 Use the arrows to change the axis interval label and choose the number that you want to be shown at each of the intervals.
 Use the arrows or type in the value that you wish to set for the maximum value on axis.